 - Learn rhetorical strategies in order to develop persuasive arguments for the Christian faith.

 Textbook Readings and Lecture Presentations

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be at least 300 words, demonstrate course-related knowledge, and show integration of biblical principles.
-In addition to the thread, the student is required to reply to 1 other classmate’s thread.
-Each reply must be at least 250 words.
-(MLO: A, C, D)
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt.
+Each thread must be a minimum of 300 words, demonstrate course-related knowledge, and show integration of biblical principles.
+In addition to the thread, the student is required to reply to a minimum of one other classmate’s thread, although more replies are encouraged.
+Each reply must be a minimum of 150 words.
+(MLOs: A, C, D)

-The student will write 3 papers of varying word count requirements in current Turabian format.
-Each paper must include at least 3 references in addition to Apologetics at the Cross and the Bible.
+The student will write two papers addressing contemporary apologetic challenges, in current Turabian format.
+Each paper must include at least three scholarly references in addition to Apologetics at the Cross and the Bible.
 These must be credible academic articles or books.
 No unscholarly websites or blogs will be accepted as sources.
-(MLO: A, B, D)
+(MLOs: A, B, D)

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned.
-Each quiz will be open-book/open-notes, contain 15 multiple-choice or true/false questions, and have a 30-minute time limit.
-(MLO: A, B, D)
+Each quiz will cover the Learn material for the Module: Week in which it is assigned.
+Each quiz will be open-book/open-notes, contain 25 multiple-choice or true/false questions, and have a 60-minute time limit.
+(MLOs: A, B, D)